 Amaryllis and paperwhites are winter-blooming bulbs that don't require a cooling period to trigger flowering.
 This is because they are native to warm climates where temperatures never drop below freezing.
 When these bulbs become available in late fall, they can be planted indoors immediately and will bloom 4 to 12 weeks later.
 Growing instructions can be found here: All About Paperwhites and All About Amaryllis.

-Spring-flowering bulbs such as tulips, daffodils, hyacinths and crocus, require a chilling period before they will bloom.
+Spring-flowering bulbs require a chilling period before they will bloom.
 Cold temperatures (35-45°F) stimulate a biochemical response that "turns on" the bulb and tells the embryonic flower to start developing.
 If these bulbs don’t go through an extended period of cold temperatures, they either won’t bloom or their flowers will be poorly formed.

 The best candidates for forcing are crocus, hyacinths, muscari, tulips and daffodils.
 For tulips, good varieties for forcing include ‘Apricot Beauty’, ‘Princess Irene’, ‘Attila’ and ‘Monsella’.
 For daffodils, try ‘Tete-a-Tete’, ‘Jenny’, ‘Ice Follies’ and ‘Cheerfulness’.
 Though you can mix different types of bulbs in the same container, it's easier to get good results if you stick with just one.